nick-zanobini/nick-zanobini.github.io/_posts/2018-04-13-bundling-an-app-with-pyinstaller.md

 Bundling with PyInstaller
-1) create a virtual enviorment for your app
+1) Create a virtual enviorment for your app
     a.

 {% highlight bash %}
 cd my_app_folder